-A great family-friendly seaside town with something for everyone, it’s no surprise Bude was voted the Best UK Coastal Resort at the British Travel Awards in 2015 and 2016!
+Bude is a great family-friendly seaside town with something for everyone, it’s no surprise it was voted the Best UK Coastal Resort at the British Travel Awards in 2015 and 2016!
 Whether you’d like a long cliff coastal walk, relaxing day at the beach or a round of crazy golf, you’ll find it here in Bude.

 Visit the Bude Heritage Centre, it’s based in the impressive canalside castle and explores Bude’s wonderful natural history and world famous geology.
 If you want to learn even more about the local geology and history, book a two hour guided walk with Dr Roger Higgs via Geoclastica.
 Art fans should also check out the Willoughby Gallery which hosts a range of temporary exhibitions.